gizawNahom/gizawNahom/README.md

 ## Hi there, I'm Nahom 👋

 - 🔭 I’m currently working on [twitter clone](https://github.com/gizawNahom/twitter)
-- 👯 I’m looking to collaborate on web development projects, particularly those using React.
+- 👯 I’m looking to collaborate on web development projects, particularly those using React and Node.js.